Web Craft Masters: From Tech Businesses to Bootstrapping Happiness

 David: Since Managing Happiness is a passion project and not something that has to feed me or others, my marketing strategy is straightforward.
 I get exposure by being interviewed on popular podcasts, and I have my Managing Happiness podcast as well.
 Aside from this affiliate marketing works pretty well too.

 You define yourself as a “recovering introvert”.
-What would you advise fellow introvert entrepreneurs and business owners who strive to grow their companies?
+What would you advise fellow introverted entrepreneurs and business owners who strive to grow their companies?

 David: Make sure you get comfortable with “extrovert activities” as soon as possible!
 Being introverted held me back a lot in the early years of my entrepreneurial career.
 I found that exposure therapy worked best for me.
 These three things made the difference for me: I went to two networking events per week and talked to as many strangers as possible.
 I joined toastmasters.org (the best way to become a confident public speaker).
 And I started speaking at events.